culturing/thoughts/Thoughts/2023-10 Pursuing Justice.md

 - Machines have no inner world.
 - As a result, they have no respect for the inner worlds of others.
 - Can machines be constructed with inner worlds?
 Yes.
 They are called children.
-- Constructing them in some other way would be at least as difficult and invovled as raising children.
+- Constructing them in some other way would be at least as difficult and involved as raising children.
 - We are better off raising good children.

 ### - 10 -